BuildCraft/BuildCraftGuide/guide_resources/assets/buildcrafttransport/compat/buildcraft/guide/en_us/pipe/void_fluid.md

 <chapter name="Pipe Mechanics"/>
 Fluids can not travel through the pipe as any fluids that reach the centre are automatically destroyed.

-Some machines can autoput fluids directly into a Void Fluid Pipe without needing to be fed through an extraction pipe.
+Some machines can output fluids directly into a Void Fluid Pipe without needing to be fed through an extraction pipe.

 <no_detail>
 Fluid pipes have an internal fluid tank which can hold 1 bucket per side and 1 Bucket in the centre.